DanijelPavlovic/laravel-cinema-app/README.md

 3. Run `composer install`
 4. Run `make start` to start the docker container
 5. Run `make migrate` to create the database migrations
+6. Run `link-storage` to create the symlink to the storage folder
-6. Run `make schedule-work` to to start the schedule worker
+7. Run `make schedule-work` to to start the schedule worker

 ## Testing